dthain/compilers-fa23/scanner.md

 If you think that the specification is not clear, be sure to ask for a clarification.

+For token types that have a corresponding value, you should extract the necessary value from `yytext`.
+For string and character types, use the encoding functions that you wrote in the first assignment.
+You may make any necessary changes to fix bugs or otherwise adapt the code to this stage.

 Make sure that you follow the [general instructions](general) for assignments, so that your work runs correctly on the student machines.
 We want you to have the benefit of using exactly the environment in which